-The first team to arrive for the first games should retrieve the bases from the equipment desk in the UC and set up the field.
+The first team to arrive for the first games should retrieve the bases (1B safety base, 1B, 2B, 3B, pitching rubber, home plate, and strike mat) from the equipment desk in the UC and set up the field.
 The team captains of the last game, by mutual agreement, can decide who puts the bases away.
 MAKE SURE THE BASES GET PUT AWAY.
-We don't have a lot of money so we need to hold on to the equipment that we have.
+Please also do not fold the strike mat when storing it.
+Place the strike mat on top of the bases so that the strike mat does not get destroyed.
+We don't have a lot of money so we need to hold onto and take care of the equipment that we have.
 Also, please shake off the bases so the equipment desk isn't covered by the little black rubber stuff.